James II of Aragon: Marriages, concubines and children

 — Isabella of Castile, Viscountess of Limoges, daughter of Sancho IV of Castile and his wife María de Molina.
 The wedding took place in the city of Soria, on 1 December 1291 when the bride was only 8 years old.
-The marriage, which was never consummated, was dissolved and annulled after Sancho's death in 1295, when James chose to change his alliances and take advantage of the turmoil inside Castile.
+The marriage, which was never consummated, was dissolved and annulled after Pope Boniface VIII refused to granted a dispensation for the marriage.

 — Blanche of Anjou, daughter of his family's rival Charles II of Naples and Maria of Hungary.
 They married in the city of Villabertran, on 29 October or 1 November 1295.
-She bore him several children:
+They had several children: